abilian/lab.abilian.com/docs/Tech/Search/Comparison of open source search engines.md

     1. **Elasticsearch**: Elasticsearch is a highly scalable open-source search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch is known for its speed, scale, and ability to index structured and unstructured data.

-4. **Sonic**: Sonic is an open-source search index server written in Rust.
+4. **Sonic**: Sonic is an open-source search index server written in **Rust**.
 It is lightweight and schema-less.
 Sonic's inverted index, based on a Levenshtein automaton, makes it a minimalist and resource-efficient alternative to database tools.

 5. **Typesense**: Typesense is an open-source, lightweight search engine optimized for speed, written in **C++**.
 It is designed to provide instant search experiences with a focus on simplicity and ease of installation.